-(Expressed in thousands of United States Dollars unless otherwise stated)
+(Expressed in thousands of united states dollars unless otherwise stated)

-20 EQUITY OF UNRESTRICTED INVESTMENT ACCOUNTHOLDERS (continued)
+20. EQUITY OF UNRESTRICTED INVESTMENT ACCOUNTHOLDERS (Continued)

 The assets attributable to unrestricted investment accountholders have been disclosed net of impairment provisions amounting to \$69.9 million (31 December 2019: \$44.9 million).
-The movement of impairment provisions relating to unrestricted investment accountholders have been disclosed in note 28.
+The movement of impairment provisions relating to unrestricted investment accountholders has been disclosed in note 28.